zxc916684603/ecs/intl.en-US/User Guide/Quick reference.md

 **Using snapshots**

-To copy or back up data: you ccan use a snapshot to [create a cloud disk from a snapshot](intl.en-US/User Guide/Cloud disks/Create a cloud disk from a snapshot.md#), or  [Roll back a cloud disk](intl.en-US/User Guide/Cloud disks/Roll back a cloud disk.md#).
+To copy or back up data: you ccan use a snapshot to [create a cloud disk from a snapshot](intl.en-US/User Guide/Cloud disks/Create a cloud disk from a snapshot.md#), or [roll back a cloud disk](intl.en-US/User Guide/Cloud disks/Roll back a cloud disk.md#).

 To ease environment deployment, you can use a system disk snapshot to [create a custom image using a snapshot](intl.en-US/User Guide/Images/Create custom image/Create a custom mirror using a snapshot.md#), and [create an instance from a custom Image](intl.en-US/User Guide/Instances/Create an instance/Create an instance from a custom Image.md#).